Latent Implicit Visual Reasoning: Related Work

 \section{Related Work}

 \textbf{Text-Based Visual Reasoning.} Chain-of-thought (CoT) prompting has shown that explicitly generating intermediate text steps can substantially improve LLM performance on complex reasoning tasks \cite{cot, snell2024scalingllmtesttimecompute, NEURIPS2023_271db992}.
 Recent works extend CoT into the multimodal regime by training the model to describe its visual understanding in text before producing an answer \cite{llavacot, thawakar2025llamavo1rethinkingstepbystepvisual, yao2024mulberryempoweringmllmo1like}.
 For example, LLaVA-CoT fine-tunes an LMM to generate structured textual rationales that describe the image before concluding with an answer \cite{llavacot}.
-More recent works like Visual-RFT, Vision-R1, and R1-VL use RL-based post-training to encourage long, step-by-step textual explanations to help answer questions \cite{visual_rft,vision_r1,r1vl}.
+More recent works like Visual-RFT, Vision-R1, R1-VL and PAPO use RL-based post-training to encourage long, step-by-step textual explanations to help answer questions \cite{visual_rft,vision_r1,r1vl,wang2025perception}.
 In all of these approaches, the entire intermediate reasoning process is represented with text.
 Thus, it can be difficult for these methods to form rich, spatially structured visual abstractions that go beyond what can be easily verbalized.

-\textbf{Interleaved Multimodal Reasoning} Text-only reasoning often struggles on visual tasks, motivating recent work that interleaves visual representations into the reasoning process itself.
-We group these methods into two main classes: visual token recycling and visual intermediates.
+\textbf{Interleaved Multimodal Reasoning.} Text-only reasoning often struggles on visual tasks, motivating recent work that adds visual representations into the reasoning process.
+We group these methods into two main classes: region-based visual recycling and generated visual intermediates.

-\textit{Visual Token Recycling.} Visual CoT \cite{visual_cot}, Argus \cite{argus} and VGR \cite{vgr} predict bounding boxes and reintegrate the selected visual regions into the reasoning chain, usually by cropping and resampling.
-Other works like UV-COT \cite{uvcot} avoid manual bounding-box annotations by using learned rewards to guide where the model should look.
-However, these methods can limit expressivity, since the model can only reuse tokens from the original input.
-Moreover, these methods depend on explicit supervision and hand-designed crops, potentially introducing suboptimal human biases.

-\textit{Visual Intermediates.} Another approach generates visual representations of intermediate reasoning steps.
-Some methods do this multimodally: MVoT \cite{mvot} and CoT-VLA \cite{cotvla} explicitly render intermediate images or future frames as visual chain-of-thought.
-Others instead inject these intermediate visual representations into the language backbone of the LMM: Aurora \cite{aurora} learns discrete perception tokens for targets like depth maps and bounding boxes, while Mirage \cite{mirage} introduces latent tokens that are trained to reconstruct intermediate embeddings.
-However, these methods have inherent limitations: these visual intermediates need to be explicitly supervised which incurs large annotation costs, many tasks may lack well-defined visual intermediate targets, and human-designed abstractions may not be optimal for the model to learn.
-Our approach bypasses these issues by learning implicit visual representations in latent space, without explicit intermediate targets or additional data.